 - DO eat smaller bites and consume soft foods like yogurt, soup, and scrambled eggs.

 The DON’Ts of Braces:

 - DON’T pull up on your dental floss when it’s underneath a wire.
 Not only will this be painful, but this could ruin the treatment if not fixed.
 If there’s something caught in your braces that you can’t remove, it’s best to visit your dentist for a professional cleaning.

 - DON’T eat hard, sticky, or fibrous foods.
 Avoid any foods that might get caught in your braces or break them.
 Nuts, caramel, popcorn, celery, beef jerky, spinach—anything that’s difficult to chew or easily trapped in your teeth is a “don’t” while you have braces.

 - DON’T chew on your fingernails, ice cubes, or objects like pens.
 Chewing on hard objects could make you break your braces or even a tooth!
 Chewing gum is out, too—if you need a breath freshener, try mouthwash or sugar-free mints instead.

 Trust Your Dentist

 Your dentist is the first step in determining if you should get braces.
-Whether you are considering traditional braces or Invisalign, the dentists at Premier Dental Center San Antonio at Naco can help you make the choice that is right for you.
+If you are considering traditional braces, the dentists at Premier Dental Center San Antonio at Naco can help you make the choice that is right for you.
 We partner with the best orthodontists in the San Antonio area – so you will be in good hands! f you’re ready to straighten your teeth with Invisalign or braces, contact us today to schedule a consultation.